How to Lose Weight after Bariatric Surgery and Keep It Off

 Weight Gain After Bariatric Surgery

 Many bariatric patients worry over the possibility of weight gain after bariatric surgery.
 Tijuana Bariatrics can ease your fears.
-Dr. Fernando Garcia and the team of bariatric professionals that works alongside him can coordinate your care before and after your procedure to minimize complications and maximize your results.
+Our bariatric surgeons can coordinate your care before and after your procedure to minimize complications and maximize your results.

 Is Weight Gain Normal?